How To Treat Shin Splints And Keep Running

 shin splint stress fracture cast around leg

-During the acute phase (first 2-6 weeks), focusing on rest and activity modification will pay dividends later on.
-NSAIDs, ice, and soft tissue therapy can all help to reduce pain during this time.
+During the acute phase (first 2-6 weeks), focusing on rest and activity modification will pay dividends later.
+NSAIDs (over-the-counter nonsteroidal anti-inflammatory drugs like Ibuprofen), ice packs or cold packs, and soft tissue therapy can all help to reduce pain during this time.

 Activity modification aims to reduce the load on the affected part of the bone while simultaneously maintaining cardiovascular fitness and strength.

-Activity modification for MTSS can include activities such as swimming, cycling, and strength training.
-These cross-training activities should remain pain-free.
+Activity modifications for MTSS can include swimming, biking, and strength training.
+These cross-training activities prevent pounding on hard surfaces and should keep you pain-free.

 The specific length of the acute phase will vary for each individual.
 You are looking to have experienced a relative decrease in pain experienced during physical activity and at rest.

 During the subacute phase, runners can increase training intensity and duration as long as they remain pain-free.
-It won’t happen overnight; it is a program of consistent gradual reloading.
+This will not happen overnight; it is a consistent, gradual reloading program.

 An estimate of suitable running volume would be to return to 50% of your previous running distance, intensity, and frequency.
 But, of course, this may vary between individuals.